Ronald Dupree

-Ronald Edmund Dupree, Jr. (born January 26, 1981) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
+Ronald Edmund Dupree Jr. (born January 26, 1981) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
 He also played numerous seasons in the NBA Development League, and spent time in Europe and Argentina.
-After developing Ben Simmons at LSU as the director of student development, and serving as an assistant coach at the University of Nevada Reno, Dupree was hired to be a scout for the Milwaukee Bucks.
+After his playing retirement, Dupree was a college basketball assistant coach and works as a scout for the Milwaukee Bucks.

 College career

 Dupree played at Louisiana State University (LSU) under Coach John Brady.
 He averaged 4.9 points and 3.3 rebounds in 12.7 minutes per game in the Tigers' 2000 Sweet Sixteen season.
 He was named All-SEC Second Team in his sophomore, junior, and senior seasons.
 During his sophomore season he led the SEC in scoring at 17.3 points per game and was second in rebounding with 8.8 per game.
 In each of his last three years he ranked second in the SEC in rebounding with averages of 8.8 (2000–2001), 8.5 (2001–2002), and 8.3 (2002–2003).
 He also never finished lower than seventh in the league in scoring in his final three seasons.
 He finished his LSU career as the school's eighth-most-prolific scorer and sixth-best rebounder.